The Best Banana Bread Recipe

 There’s something so intoxicating about the aroma of this delicious Banana Bread baking in the oven.
 A warm, comforting, nutty fragrance fills the air and starts the anticipation to slice this warm bread as soon as it’s ready!
 This recipe makes a version of one I remember my Grandmother making often.
 It’s one of my favorite recipes for bananas and makes a delicious snack, dessert, or breakfast – and it’s such an easy banana bread recipe to make, too!

-Banana bread is a “quick” bread made of very ripe bananas, sugar, butter, eggs, flour, vanilla, and a leavener.
-Since it is a quick bread, it uses baking soda rather than yeast to help the bread rise as it cooks.
+What is Banana Bread?
+It is a “quick” bread made of very ripe bananas, sugar, butter, eggs, flour, vanilla, and a leavener.
+Since it is a quick bread, it uses baking soda rather than yeast to help it rise as it cooks.
 Once the batter is mixed together, it is ready to bake immediately.

 • Overripe bananas – Follow the tips above for selecting the best bananas for your bread to have the most incredible banana flavor.